Director Roland Emmerich

 Most ’90s moment With his skin-tight trousers and facial fur, John Turturro (as Lebowski’s arch bowling nemesis Jesus Quintana) was the undoubted blueprint for noughties hipsterdom.

 Is there a more ’90s character than The Dude?
 Jeff Bridges’s dressing gown-wearing, white russian-drinking washout is a hero for the slacker generation.
 In a case of mistaken identity, he becomes embroiled in a bizarre, increasingly complex caper with his bowling team buddies in tow.
 The dialogue is sharp and unrelentingly funny, and the twists become more surreal and joyful as the film goes on.
 It did so-so at the box office but today it’s the definition of a cult classic, spawning an annual festival and even a religion called Dudeism.
 GT

 Cast Sam Neill, Laura Dern, Jeff Goldblum

 Most ’90s moment The first appearance of the brontosaurus marks a watershed in digital effects technology.

-Okay, so 23 years on it doesn't all look completely photorealistic – those Gallimimuses romping across the plain look fake as hell, in fact.
+Okay, so over 20 years on it doesn't all look completely photorealistic – those Gallimimuses romping across the plain look fake as hell, in fact.
 But 'Jurassic Park' stands up a lot better than the first movie to really run with digital effects has any right to.
 The T-Rex chase, for instance, has barely aged a day – it can still leave you shaking like a glass of water on a Jeep dashboard.
 But that's got less to do with the cutting-edge tech and more to do with Spielberg's unerring sense of showmanship: like Richard Attenborough's old-school carny, he makes his audience wait for the big moments – and can't disguise his glee when he's finally able to cut loose.
-Tom Huddleston
+TH

 Director Takashi Miike